Rear-End Accident Lawyer Serving Wisconsin

 It’s important to keep in mind Wisconsin has a shared fault law.
 In order to sue for rear-end accident injuries in Wisconsin, the other driver has to be proven 51% or more at fault.
-If you’re found partly at fault for the crash, the value of your claim will be diminished by the percentage of blame you’re assigned.
+If you’re found partially at fault for the crash, the value of your claim will be diminished by the percentage of blame you’re assigned.

 While determining fault for a rear-ended accident may seem simple—after all, it is clear that one car hit another from behind-- Wisconsin comparative fault law can make liability a little more complicated to prove on your own.